-It is free and open for the public to explore, and the Cultural Center offers its own free tours every Wednesday – Saturday at 1:15 pm.
+It is free and open for the public to explore, and the Cultural Center offers its own free tours every Thursday and Friday at 1:15 pm.

 Beyond the art that lines the walls, you will find free traveling films, lectures, and performances.